Ticketpark/api-docs/docs/cookbook/create-booking.md

 Hint
 {: .label }
-If you need `delivery` booking, you can set the dispatch method now.
-With the tickets already reserved, the system will find correct `DeliveryRates` and add `Deliveries` to the `Booking`
+If you want the booking to be delivered by postal mail, you can set the dispatch method now.
+With the tickets already reserved, the system will find the correct `DeliveryRates` and add `Deliveries` to the `Booking`

 ```json
 {